lazerbeam-dev/lazerbeam-dev/README.md

 - 🔭 Created the first interactive map of the local transport options here in San Cristobal De Las Casas, Mexico https://www.rutascolectivos.info all of the code is open source and can be found here https://github.com/lazerbeam-dev/colectivo

-- 💡 Created a front end only chess AI in javascript (it is not good...yet :D) https://github.com/lazerbeam-dev/chessica
+- 💡 Created a front end only chess AI in javascript - it is a 3 layers deep minimax algorithm (with alpha beta pruning) with piece values hard coded, very beatable https://github.com/lazerbeam-dev/chessica

 - 👯 I’m looking to team up and go hyper saiyan ;)